Saleen XP8: Specifications

 Saleen lowered the Explorer about 2 inches, for both improved handling and appearance.
 Springs and shocks were replaced with the company's Racecraft components, and wheels upgraded to Saleen's own 18 in genuine magnesium wheels wrapped by Pirelli 255/55SR18 Scorpion S/T radials.

 The exterior appearance package was designed by Phil Frank and includes special front and rear fascia, side skirts, door cladding, roof-mounted rear wing, and carbon fiber trim.
 The cabin is treated to either a real wood or carbon fiber appearance package, depending upon color choice, as well as Saleen gauge faces and floor mats.
-A particularly nice, though pricey, option is Saleen/RECARO leather seating ($3950), offering 10-way power adjustment up front and hip-hugging support.
+Additionally, Saleen/RECARO leather seating, offering 10-way power adjustment up front and hip-hugging support, was offered as an option for $3950.